NicosNicolaou16/ExampleChannelNativeAndroidWithCustomData/README.md

 # Example Channel Native Android With Custom Data
-This example project shows channel between Flutter and Native Android and vice versa.
+This example project shows channel between Flutter and Native Android.
 Send data from Flutter to Native Android and vice versa.

 NOTE: EXAMPLE ONLY FOR ANDROID